mikependon/RepoDB/README.md

 ## RepoDb - a hybrid ORM library for .NET.

-RepoDb provides the important features of both micro-ORM and full-ORM.
-It gives flexibility to the developers to simplify the “switchover” of when to use the “micro” and “full” operations during the development.
+RepoDb provides the feature of micro and full ORMs.
+It help the developers to simplify the “switchover” of when to use the “micro” and “full” operations during the development.

-**It is high-performant and efficient**
+**It is high-performance**

-The word “high-performant” refers to “how fast” this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.
+The word “high-performance” refers to “how fast” this ORM converts the raw data into a class object, and transport the class object as an actual data in the database.

+RepoDb has its owns compiler.
+It caches the “already-generated” ILs and Expressions and reusing them for the upcoming transformations.
+Furthermore, RepoDb caches the “already-executed” operation context and reusing it for future calls.

+**It is efficient**

-The word “efficient” refers to “how well-managed” this ORM uses the computer memory when manipulating the objects all throughout the cycle of the process.
+The word “efficient” refers to “how well-managed” this ORM uses the computer memory when manipulating the objects all throughout the cycle of the operations.

+RepoDb caches the “already-extracted” object properties and reusing it all throughout the process of transformations and executions.
+It helps eliminate the creation of unnecessary class objects.

 ## Highlights